 Wearing a face mask or staying out of the room also applies to dusting.
 Be sure that you dust with damp cloths or rags and keep the number of dust catchers to a minimum.
 This makes it easier to keep things clean and the fewer surfaces in a room on which the shed protein can land; the better it is for the allergic person.

 To take care of the allergen on the pet, be sure to groom the animal regularly.
-There are special pet shampoos such as Pet+ that can be used once a month to wash away pet allergen.
+There are special shampoos such as Ecology Works anti-allergen pet shampoo that can be used once a month to wash away pet allergen.
 Because you might not want to wash your cat or hamster, there are coat conditioners, such as Allerpet C for cats and D for dogs, you can use to neutralize the protein.
 Simply brush the animal to remove any loose fur and then rub the Allerpet into the fur.
 By applying once a week, the Allerpet will keep the protein neutralized before it is shed from the animal.